-8. Boba 4G Carrier
+Boba 4G Baby Carrier

 The Boba 4G is a lightweight carrier, super for shorter adventures with your little one.
 It’s compact enough to just throw in the car and drive to the beach for a nice walk.

-You could even pop it in a bag to use when little one gets tired of walking.
+You could even pop it in a bag to use when your little one gets tired of walking.
 This would have been so useful all those times when I had a tired, squirming toddler in my arms.

 - Suitable for newborns and toddlers.